iconincar/isotope-docs/scripting/profile.md

 | 3 | Environment variables | array of strings in the format VARIABLE=VALUE | empty list |
 | 4 | Special flags | table of key/boolean pairs | empty list |

+Processes defined in this field will be launched only if the output layout is non-empty (i.e., there are any virtual or physical outputs mapped to the layout).
+To override this behavior and launch processes even if there are no outputs, set the profile's [`headless` field](#field-headless) or set the `headless` flag to true in the process definition flags.

 ::: info
 For certain common types of programs, helper functions are provided that will create the necessary arguments and environment variables for those programs to work well with isotope.
 See the [Process Helpers](./process-helpers) for details.
 :::